 An ultrasound is an excellent tool for evaluating fetal defects, conditions or syndromes.
 When considering Down syndrome, there is a 50% detection rate for this condition when using an ultrasound as a screening tool.
 When doing a fetal anatomy ultrasound, we look for “soft markers” for Down syndrome.
 There are numerous soft markers, but the ones that are most significant are short arm or leg measurements, thickened skin behind the neck (nuchal fold), a bright white spot on the heart or bowel (echogenic intracardiac focus or echogenic bowel, respectively), and dilated kidney pelvis (pyelectasis or hydronephrosis).
 These markers are called soft markers because they increase the risk for Down syndrome, but do not make this condition a certainty.
 Each soft marker is associated with a likelihood ratio (or ratio of risk), which measures the strength of an association of the soft marker with the presence of Down syndrome.
+In addition, most soft markers are not considered birth defects.

 There are some soft markers that are strongly associated with Down syndrome and some that are so weak that it is almost negligible.
-For example, the 35 year-old woman discussed previously (Part 1) had a 0.4% age-related risk of having a baby with Down syndrome.
+For example, the 35 year-old patient discussed previously (Part 1) had a 0.4% age-related risk of having a baby with Down syndrome.
 If I found a thickened nuchal fold on the routine ultrasound for fetal anatomy, the likelihood ratio of this finding for Down syndrome is 11-18.6.
-This ratio now becomes a multiplier of a woman’s age-related risk (0.4% x 18.6 = 7%), which increases her risk of having a baby with Down syndrome from 0.4% to 7%.
-If I found pyelectasis, this soft marker carries a likelihood ratio of 1.5-1.6, and the woman’s risk would increase from 0.4% to 0.64% (0.4% x 1.6 = .64%).
+This ratio now becomes a multiplier of the patient’s age-related risk (0.4% x 18.6 = 7%), which increases her risk of having a baby with Down syndrome from 0.4% to 7%.
+If I found pyelectasis, this soft marker carries a likelihood ratio of 1.5-1.6, and the patient’s risk would increase from 0.4% to 0.64% (0.4% x 1.6 = .64%).
 When multiple soft markers are found, the likelihood ratios multiply on one another and back on the age-related risk, and the overall risk is significantly increased.

 It is difficult to predict how patients will accept counseling over soft markers.
 Patients think of risk on different terms, and one person may not be concerned with a 7% risk while another may be devastated with a quoted risk of 0.6%.
 If you find yourself in this situation, it is important that you ask as many questions needed in order to understand exactly what the findings mean.